Skip to main content

 pipeline.run([trace], table_name="_trace")

 This process loads several additional tables to the destination, which provide insights into the extract, normalize, and load steps.
 Information on the number of rows loaded for each table, along with the load_id, can be found in the _trace__steps__extract_info__table_metrics table.
 The load_id is an epoch timestamp that indicates when the loading was completed.
-Here's graphical representation of the rows loaded with load_id for different tables:
+Here's a graphical representation of the rows loaded with load_id for different tables:

 image